fdbozzo/foxbin2prg/README.md

 This is the perpetuation of [Fernando D. Bozzo](https://github.com/fdbozzo) foxbin2prg.
 It's the main tool with some bugs fixes and some new functions.
-Since I know maintain this project, my [fork](https://github.com/lscheffler/foxbin2prg) is no longer in sync.
+Since I now maintain this project, my [fork](https://github.com/lscheffler/foxbin2prg) is no longer in sync.

 The spanish documentation is not longer maintained - it would fade.
 For fast access a quick run is [introduced](#use-foxbin2prg), more [complex](./docs/FoxBin2Prg_Run.md#usage-1), and a large [documentation](./docs/FoxBin2Prg.md) exists too.